NikhilNareddula/zero-tolerance-finops/README.md

 ### Prerequisites

 • AWS Account with admin access (only for initial setup)
-• GitHub repository
+• GitHub repository (fork or clone of this repository)
 • Terraform >= 1.11.0
-• AWS CLI configured
+• AWS CLI configured and authenticated
+• Python 3.12+ (for local testing and development)
 • Email address for alerts

+**Note:** This deployment is currently configured for the `ap-south-1` (Mumbai) region.
+The S3 backend bucket and all resources will be created in this region.

 ### Step 1: Initial Infrastructure Setup (Local)